ampproject/amphtml/ads/_fakedelayed_.md

 # fake-delayed

-A fake ad type that is used for local development and teest.
+A fake ad type that is used for local development and testing.

 ## Example